RadioAstronomySoftwareGroup/pyuvdata/docs/conventions.rst

     moves up and down in elevation.
 For this "right-handed" Nasmyth variant, a feed angle of 0 degrees will be aligned to sum of the parallactic and elevation angles.
-  - ``"alt-az+nasmyth-l"``: The "left-handed" variant of the Nasmyth mount, where a feed angle of 0 degrees is aigned to the **difference** of the parallactic and elevation angles.
+  - ``"alt-az+nasmyth-l"``: The "left-handed" variant of the Nasmyth mount, where a feed angle of 0 degrees is aligned to the **difference** of the parallactic and elevation angles.
   - ``"phased"``: Denotes an instrument where the an individual antenna input is a phased array of detectors that are "beamformed" into a single voltage stream